 Students are only allowed to use the school buses and school trams with the SCOOLCARD, not with transferable tickets.
-Access to the school bus is only permitted when the pass is shown

-After registering with the transport committee, the pupils now have at their disposal four school busses and three school trams, as well as all trams and all buses of the KVV after school day and during the holidays
+After registering with the transport committee, the pupils can use four school buses and three school trams, as well as all trams and all buses of the KVV after school day and during the holidays

-Kindergarten children are only allowed to use the school buses and school trams only after prior notification and payment of the fees to the transport committee.
+Kindergarten children are allowed to use the school buses and school trams only after prior notification and payment of the fees to the transport committee.